-- Late Chapter Lessons, Identification Activities, and Quizzes: Late submissions for which the student has not made prior arrangements with the instructor will result in a 10% deduction for each day in which an exam is taken beyond the posted due date. - Discussions: Due to the interactive nature of the discussions, you are strongly urged to meet the deadlines.
-Unless prior arrangements have been made, students who post late discussions will receive a 30% deduction on top of whatever grade is earned. - Exams: Unless arrangements have been made with the instructor prior to the due date, there will be a 10% deduction for each day in which an exam is taken beyond the posted due date.
-Missed final exams will be recorded as a zero in absence of previous arrangements or a documented excused absence.
+- Late Chapter Lessons, Identification Activities, and Quizzes: Late submissions for which the student has not made prior arrangements with the instructor may result in a 10% deduction. - Discussions: Due to the interactive nature of the discussions, you are strongly urged to meet the deadlines.
+Unless prior arrangements have been made, students who post late discussions will receive a 30% deduction on top of whatever grade is earned.

+• Exams: Missed final exams will be recorded as a zero in absence of previous arrangements or a documented excused absence.

-No late work will be accepted during final exams week.
+\No late work will be accepted during final exams week.\